okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 If we now run `cat ~/.kube/config` we can see the password and username information needed.

 To check if the nodes are up, run `kubectl get node`.

+Then, we can again run `kubectl run hello-minikube ... `